MikeSusutZZ/Project-Quazar/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

-Project Quazar is a multiplayer space shooter game designed by students in BCIT's CST Programming Paradigms Option.
+**Project Quazar** is a multiplayer space shooter game designed by students in BCIT's CST Programming Paradigms Option.
 Built on the innovative Phoenix Framework and powered by Elixir and JavaScript, this game lets you pilot a variety of unique ships, unleash powerful bullets, and battle it out for the top spot on the leaderboard.
 Dive into the action and connect with other players around the globe in this galactic showdown!

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2 id="instructions"> :video_game: User Instructions</h2>

-Welcome Cadet, here's how to get started:
+First time piloting a space ship in **Project Quazar**?
+We're here to help:

 ### Starting the Game